Understanding How You Pay Tax – Payments on Account

 If, when you come to calculate your tax liability for the year 2021-22 you find that your profit (and therefore your tax bill) is less than it was for 2020-21 then you will have overpaid tax and be entitled to a refund.

-When we complete your self-assessment tax return we send you a tax computation confirming the amount you have to pay for the year that has passed as well as working out any payments on account due for the following year.
+When you use our accounting services we complete your self-assessment tax return we send you a tax computation confirming the amount you have to pay for the year that has passed as well as working out any payments on account due for the following year.